Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Quantum feedback

-The quantum correlation perspective brings about an ambiguity.
-Either Bob's or Alice's measurement, performed alone (ie with the other suppressed), selects the solution -- here the number of the drawer with the ball.
-When both measurements are performed, the measurement postulate does not tell which one selects the solution.
-The present work is an exploration of the assumption that the selection shares between the two measurements.
+The zeroing of $\mathcal{E}_{A}$ can be due to either the projection of the quantum state associated with the measurement of $\hat{B}$ in the initial state (\ref{in}), retarded at the end of Alice's problem-solving action, or that associated with the measurement of $\hat{A}$ in the output state (\ref{outputa}).
+The present work is an exploration of the assumption that the projection shares between the two measurements.

-For Occam's razor\footnote{In Newton's formulation, it states \textquotedblleft\textit{We are to admit no more causes of natural things than such that are both true and sufficient to explain their appearances} \textquotedblright\ $\left[ 26\right] $.}, we should exclude any redundancy between the two measurements.
-We assume that Bob's and Alice's measurements act as partial measurements such that: \textbf{1} together, they select whatever is selected by the complete measurements and \textbf{2} each performed alone, contribute with no redundancy and in a complementary way to the selection of the solution.

-The assumption that $\mathcal{R}=\frac{1}{2}$, namely that the selection of the solution shares equally between the two measurements, explains the speedup of the present quantum algorithm.
-Let $n$\ be the number of bits that specify the number of the drawer with the ball.
-For \textbf{1} and \textbf{2}, if Alice's partial measurement, performed alone, selects $p$ of these bits, Bob's partial measurement (performed alone) must select the remaining $n-p$ bits.
-For the $\mathcal{R}=\frac{1}{2}$ assumption, we must have $p=n-p=n/2$.

-In words, we assume that Alice's measurement, in the presence of Bob's measurement, selects half of the bits that specify the number of the drawer with the ball (the drawer number for short).
-We will see how this can occur in a uniform quantum superposition of all the possible ways of taking this half.

-We give an example of sharing the selection of the drawer number.
-Note that $U$ and $U_{B}$ should be considered fixed unitary transformations.

-First we give the usual, time-forward, propagation.
-We put ourselves in the element of the ensemble that actually occurred, where the random outcome of Bob's measurement is $10$\ and $U_{B}$ changes it into the desired drawer number $01$.
-After Grover iterate $U$, Alice measures the content of her register and finds that the number of the drawer with the ball is $01$.

-We need to share the selection of $01$ between Bob's and Alice's measurements.
-We put ourselves in the case that Bob's measurement at time $t_{0}$ reduced to, say, the measurement of the content of the left cell of register $B$ and Alice's measurement at time $t_{1}$ to that of the content of the right cell of register $A$.

-To yield the overall drawer number $01$, the former partial measurement performed alone must have yielded $1$ (ie the left digit of $10$), the latter $1$ (ie the right digit of $01$).
-We should propagate these measurement outcomes throughout the quantum process.

-The outcome of Bob's partial measurement at time $t_{0}$, left-digit $1$, goes forward in time through $UU_{B}$, changing into $0$ through $U_{B}$, until becoming the left digit of the outcome of Alice's measurement $01$ at time $t_{1}$.
-The outcome of Alice's partial measurement at time $t_{1}$, right-digit $1$, goes back in time along the inverse of $UU_{B}$, changing into $0$ through the inverse of $U_{B}$,\ until becoming the right digit of the outcome of Bob's measurement\ $10$\ at time $t_{0}$.

-The vertical arrows in table (\ref{table}) give the assumed direction of causality: forward in time -- from $t_{0}$ to $t_{1}$ -- for the left digit, backward in time -- from $t_{1}$ to $t_{0}$ -- for the right digit.